rahulgopinath/rahulgopinath.github.io/paper.md

 * If in the column, at least one cell has a decimal place, all cells should have that many places in decimal.
 An exception is the overall statistics line.
 * Provide overall statistics when possible.
 If you have a column of numbers, provide mean and standard deviation/confidence intervals as a row at the end.

+### Threats to Validity

+Try to have a threats to validity section.
+It is an excercise that makes you think what impact circumstances beyond your control can have on your results.
+Be honest.
+It is OK to just acknowledge the threat and move on.
+However, I would also advocate for adding a line of mitigation where you have some mitigation in place.
+The standard sections in threats to validity are the following:

+#### Internal Validity
+Internal validity concerns the impact of systemic errors.
+A familiar example is the impact of bugs, in implementation, data processing, and aggregation.
+Another is selection bias.
+Does your choice of tool have an impact?
+What about the load on the machine your experiment is run?
+Think carefully about what other uncontrolled factors can have an impact.

+#### External Validity
+External validity is about the generality of your findings.
+Are your subjects constrained in any way (due to them being impelemnted in a particular language, due to the data coming from a single source etc.)

+#### Construct Validity
+Construct validity is about whether you are measuring the thing you are trying to measure.
+In software engineering, we often have to rely on proxies.
+For example, measuring the coverage/mutation score achieved as a proxy for the effectiveness of a fuzzer.

 ### References.

 * Use the `cleveref` package and `\Cref{<label>}` to make cross-references.